gajananan/integrity-shield-testscenario/03_policy-scenarios/04_CHANGE_POLICY_INVALID_SIGNER.md

 1. Create a another signer key (with different email address e.g. `invalid_signer@enterprise.com`) as described in [doc](../prerequisite-setup/GPG_KEY_SETUP.md)

-   This signer key must be different from the one setup in [install-scenarios-step] (../install-scenarios/VERIFICATION_KEY_SETUP.md).
+   This signer key must be different from the one setup in [install-scenarios-step](../install-scenarios/VERIFICATION_KEY_SETUP.md).

 2. Go to the directory of your cloned policy collection Git repository in the signing host